dprog-philippe-docourt/django-flexipages/README.md

 * no limit to site design: you are in full control of the template of each page
 * 100% clean HTML, no special CSS classes or HTML tags required
 * page templating system based on Django template engine that includes inheritance and inclusion mechanisms for minimum duplication of HTML code
-* management of template layout based on type of device (desktop, tablet or smartphone)
+* ability to manage several site layouts based on type of device (desktop, tablet or smartphone)
+* per site configuration options

 A specificity of this minimalist CMS lies in the fact that the blocks of contents have no structure.
 All blocks are structurally equal, whatever they represent: the content is always a simple string.
+This string however can be interpreted and rendered in different fashions.
-There are no special blocks for inserting video, image, collection of objects, etc. You need a special formatting for all your videos?
-Make blocks with the video URL as the only content instead of an HTML <video> tag, and then use a template to render those blocks.
+There are no special blocks for inserting video, image, collection of objects, etc.
+You need a special formatting for a collection of videos?
+Make blocks with the video URL as the only content instead of an HTML &lt;video&gt; tag, and then use a dedicated template fragment to adequately render those blocks.

 The following features are on their way:
 * automatic RSS feeds
 * contact form
 * pagination of blocks of contents
+* ability to interpret page item content as JSON
+* ability to interpret page item content as reStructuredText
+* ability to interpret page item content as Markdown
+* ability to inject dynamic context (via API calls) to any rendered page in order to insert dynamic contents into a static page

 ## Disclaimer

-This tool was developed to overcome the limitations of the Django flatpages framework that makes it often unusable even for small static websites.
+*FlexiPages* is in alpha stage.
+As such its API as well as its DB schema could radically change without notice.

-If you are looking for a full featured CMS, FlexiPages is not for you!
+If you are looking for a full featured CMS with complex permission management, strict data structure definitions, and others bells and whistles, *FlexiPages* is not for you!
 That said, if you have a small or large number of static pages whose contents needs to be fully searchable, or you need a tool that ease inline editing of static contents you might have found what you were looking for.

 ## Getting Started